(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Overall, renting and buying a house in Switzerland is very expensive.
 And even with very low interest rates, it is not a very good investment to buy a house in Switzerland.
 Currently, I do not think it is a smart investment move to buy a house in Switzerland for living in.
 If it is the only way to live exactly where you want, it is another story.
 And if you buy to rent to other persons, it could be interesting.
 I am not entirely set on this subject.
 I just do not like the current state of real estate in Switzerland.

 4. Swiss Public Transportation

 I am not the only one thinking like this.
 I have discussed this issue with many of my friends.
 They all think the same.
 If you live somewhere you need to have a car, it is pointless to take public transportation.
 Even going to the airport and paying the parking for your car for several days is cheaper than going by train.

 So yes, trains are always on time.
 Yes, they are generally clean and comfortable.
 But the price you pay for this premium is just insane.
 Everybody wants you to take public transportation, but nobody wants to lower its price…

 5. Swiss Banks

 Most foreigners are aware of Swiss banks.
-They have been known to be a tax heaven for many years.
+They have been known to be a tax haven for many years.
 Although this is not entirely true anymore.
 This makes most foreigners think that Swiss banks are great.
 But they are not.
 In fact, the Swiss bank offer is quite poor.
 Fees are high and interests are low.

 Currently, Switzerland bonds have a negative interest.
 And the best interest rate you can currently get in Switzerland in savings accounts is 0.5% but only under certain conditions.
 And checking accounts have up to 0.05% interest.
 Awesome, right?
 And it has been going down for a while now.
 Several banks are thinking of applying negative interest rates.
 Even third pillar accounts (retirement account) have incredibly low interests.